s0pple/Gruppe_F/README.md

 The main menu is the first thing you'll see when you start the application.
 It provides several options for you to choose from.
 Here's a brief explanation of each option:

-1. Search hotels with desired attributes: This option allows you to search for hotels based on specific attributes such as room type, maximum number of guests, price per night, and availability during a specific date range.
+1. Search hotels with desired attributes:
+   This option allows you to search for hotels based on specific attributes such as room type, maximum number of guests, price per night, and availability during a specific date range.
 After selecting this option, you'll be prompted to enter your desired attributes.
 If you want to skip any attribute, just press Enter without typing anything.
+3. User Menu:
-2. User Menu:Here you get to the user menu, which deals with login and registration.
+   Here you get to the user menu, which deals with login and registration.
+5. Quit:
-3. Quit: The program will be terminated.
+   The program will be terminated.

 To select an option, simply type the number of the option and press Enter.